Guide to Work, Study, Travel and Living Abroad

 This leads me to one of the most cherished stories from my tenure in Brazil, the Story of Guilherme:

-After I’d been in Rio several months and my teaching practice was moving along, I received a call from a Brazilian who wanted me to coach him for an interview to be conducted in English.
-He was trying for a spot in an inter-American study program at George Washington University.
-I prefer to work with students who already speak at an intermediate level or above.
-Guilherme’s English was, to put it charitably, not intermediate.
+After I'd been in Rio for several months and my teaching practice was moving along, I received a call from a Brazilian who wanted me to coach him for an interview to be conducted in English.
+He sought a spot in an inter-American study program at George Washington University.
+I prefer to work with students who speak at an intermediate level or above.
+Guilherme's English was, to put it charitably, not intermediate.

 And when would he have his interview?
 In two weeks?!

 I tried to beg off, but Guilherme pleaded.
-Someone (I never discovered just whom) had recommended me highly, and the interview was extremely important to him, and couldn’t we just meet?
+Someone (I never discovered just whom) had recommended me highly, and the interview was crucial to him.
+Couldn't we meet?

-We met, and Guilherme proved so sincere and persuasive that I couldn’t refuse.
-For the next two weeks we squeezed in classes as our schedules allowed, including on weekends.
-We studied the program’s website together.
+We met, and Guilherme proved so sincere and persuasive that I couldn't refuse.
+We squeezed in classes as our schedules allowed for the next two weeks, including on weekends.
+We studied the program's website together.
 We wrote out likely interview questions.
 We did mock interviews.
+All too soon, the day of the interview arrived.

 All too soon, the day of the interview arrived.